bigshanedogg/bigshanedogg.github.io/_posts/review/2020-06-06-multilingual-bert-review.md

 ### TL;DR:
 - M-BERT(Multilingual BERT) is BERT trained on corpora from various languages.
-- M-BERT does not seem to learn systematic transformation of languages. (complicative syntactic/semantic relationship between languages)
+- M-BERT does not seem to learn systematic transformation of languages. (complicate syntactic/semantic relationship between languages)
 - The significant factors of M-BERT's performance
     - Vocabulary Memorization: the fraction of Word overlap between languages and
     - Mapping new vocabularies onto learned structure
-- Merely pre-training general representtation of languages fron unannotated corpora gurantees baseline performance of downstream task in some circumstances.
+- Merely pre-training general representation of languages from unannotated corpora guarantees baseline performance of downstream task in some circumstances.

 <!--more-->